 The family will received friends Saturday, September 14th from 1- 2 PM at MacDonald Funeral Home followed by a service at 2 PM.

 "ENTRUSTED TO OUR CARE"

 MacDonald Funeral Home & Cremation Services

-To send flowers to Mervyn Valentine Christopher's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mervyn Valentine Christopher, please visit our floral store.